anyuan1999/anyuan1999.github.io/_pages/about.md

   - /about.html
 ---

-- I am currently a while year PhD student at the School of Computer Science and Technology, Xi'an University of Electronic Science and Technology, supervised by Prof Li Yang.
-My current research interests focus on network security, including intrusion detection, traceability graphs, and graph representation learning.
+- I am currently a while year PhD student at the School of Computer Science and Technology, Xi'an University of Electronic Science and Technology, supervised by Prof [Li Yang] ([https://anyuan1999.github.io](https://web.xidian.edu.cn/yangli/)).
+My current research interests focus on network security, including intrusion detection, provenance graphs, and graph representation learning.

 # 🔥 News
-- *2024.06*: &nbsp;🎉🎉 One paper is accepted in the 27th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2024).
+- *2024.06*: &nbsp;🎉🎉 One paper is accepted in the 27th International Symposium on Research in Attacks, Intrusions and Defenses (RAID 2024, CCF-B, accept rate: 25%).
-- *2024.06*: &nbsp;🎉🎉 One paper is accepted in the 15th EAI International Conference on Digital Forensics & Cyber Crime (ICDF2C 2024).
+- *2024.06*: &nbsp;🎉🎉 One paper is accepted in the 15th EAI International Conference on Digital Forensics & Cyber Crime (ICDF2C 2024, CCF-C).

 # 📝 Publications